Hsabonchi/JS/Variable.md

     a variable can be modified or changed later.

-    var hasan=10 // now the value is 10 instead of 7
+    var hasan=10 // now the value is 10 instead of 7.

+    var x = 3+4   // first evalutes the expression (3+4) then bind it to x .

    <pre>
    *** you can rename hasan to zzz by replacing the definition and all its uses with the new name.